 - c.
-Anglers, Hunters, and Natural Resource Management personnel: In addition to outreach and HACCP measures noted above, providing resources to facilitate field decontamination of gear will aid in reducing risk (e.g., wash stations at high use water access sites).
+Anglers, Hunters, and Natural Resource Management personnel: In addition to outreach and HACCP-NRM measures noted above, providing resources to facilitate field decontamination of gear will aid in reducing risk.
 Associated with this approach is having a variety of decontamination methods that are known to be effective via scientific testing and are also practical for field use (see section 6 below).
 Anglers who catch fish in NZ mudsnail infested waters could be required to clean fish before moving between watersheds.
 As a more extreme measure, contaminated areas can be closed to public access (although this will only be effective if accompanied by adequate enforcement resources). - d.
-Aquarium and aquatic plant trade and collections: Stronger inspection and quarantine requirements for shipments of aquarium and water garden organisms, accompanied by effective requirements for disinfection or disposal of contaminated shipments, can reduce this pathway.
-The Lacey Act can facilitate federal enforcement of NZ mudsnail importations between states that prohibit possession of NZ mudsnails. - e.
+Aquarium and aquatic plant trade and collections: Stronger inspection and quarantine requirements for shipments of aquarium and water garden organisms, accompanied by effective requirements for disinfection or disposal of contaminated shipments, can eliminate this pathway.
+The Lacey Act can facilitate federal enforcement of NZ mudsnail importations between states that prohibit possession of NZ mudsnails.
+Please see Section C and Appendix B for individual state regulations. - e.
 Commercial shipping: There are significant programs in place at the state, federal, and international level to reduce the discharge of contaminated ballast water.
 It is beyond the scope of this plan to analyze those programs.
 Where applied, it is likely that the current practice of open ocean ballast water exchange, as well as many onboard ballast water treatment methods currently under development, would be sufficient to eliminate the discharge of live NZ mudsnails.
-However, there are gaps in mandatory ballast treatment requirements that still leave some U.S. waters vulnerable to NZ mudsnail introductions via this pathway. - f.
-Sand/gravel mining, extraction, and dredging: There do not appear to be regulatory requirements governing inspection or cleaning of associated equipment for these activities.
+However, there are gaps in mandatory ballast treatment requirements that still leave some U.S. waters vulnerable to NZ mudsnail introductions via this pathway.
+In addition, NZ mudsnail attachment to the surface of the ship could be another pathway. - f.
+Sand/gravel mining, extraction, and dredging: There does not appear to be regulatory requirements governing inspection or cleaning of associated equipment for these activities.
 Voluntary or mandatory decontamination guidelines may help reduce risk.
 As a more extreme measure, contaminated areas can be closed to extraction or dredging activity.
 Individual state agencies may incorporate decontamination requirements when issuing permits for these activities, but often do not have personnel available to enforce the requirements.

 - g.
 Transport by fish, wildlife and livestock: Although impractical to limit in natural settings, netting and other predator avoidance methods typically used in fish hatcheries can reduce the ability for birds and other wildlife to spread NZ mudsnails from contaminated facilities.
 In some cases, trapping and moving animals from the area may be necessary.
-Livestock should be kept away from invaded streams and riparian areas. - h.
+Livestock should be kept away from invaded streams and riparian areas.
+Where this induces undue hardship, livestock should be contained to the same drainage. - h.
 Transport by volitional movement: It has been suggested that barriers such as copper stripping or electrical weirs may limit volitional movement of NZ mudsnails, particularly as a means of protecting high risk sites like fish hatchery water systems.
 Some investigations are underway but there is no applicable tool available yet. - i.
 Transport by anchors: Since the eastern clone is found in relatively deep water, the most likely method of dispersal is by movement of deep sediment by dredging or by movement of anchors.
 Inspection and cleaning of anchors may be necessary if they are used in invaded areas from 15-45 meters deep.
 Anchors used in western U.S. rivers by recreational boaters might also become fouled with aquatic vegetation and mud, and require inspection and cleaning.